-Emmy Award-winning newscaster Calvin Hughes co-anchors Local 10’s 5:00, 5:30, 6:00 and 11:00 evening news broadcasts.
+Emmy Award-winning newscaster Calvin Hughes co-anchors Local 10 News at 4, 5, 6 and 11 p.m.

-In 2008, after reporting on a story about Haitian refugees who risked and, in some cases, lost their lives in a deadly voyage set for the shores of Miami, Hughes persistently and successfully pursued an opportunity to report comprehensively on Haiti.
-Almost two years later, on January 12, 2010, after the disastrous 7.0 earthquake struck the country, Hughes was well suited to be one of the first journalists in Port-au-Prince to cover the devastation.
+In 2008, after reporting on a story about Haitian refugees who risked and, in some cases, lost their lives in a deadly voyage set for the shores of Miami, Hughes relentlessly pursued an opportunity to report comprehensively on Haiti.
+Almost two years later, on Jan.
+12, 2010, after the disastrous 7.0 earthquake struck the country, Hughes was well suited to be one of the first journalists in Port-au-Prince to cover the devastation.

-In 2011, the Miami New Times voted Calvin Hughes Miami's Best TV News Anchor, noting that he reported the story of Haiti's earthquake "gracefully and professionally."
+In 2011, the Miami New Times voted Calvin Hughes Miami's best TV news anchor, noting that he reported the story of Haiti's earthquake "gracefully and professionally."

 To sate his deep passion for in-depth reporting, Hughes actively seeks opportunities to bring viewers stories that touch the soul of our community.
 For example, Hughes was one of only two South Florida journalists permitted to report live Pope Benedict XVI's historic trip to Cuba, which led to other groundbreaking coverage of the people of Cuba and their gift of innovation.
 Likewise, Hughes ventured away from the comfort of the anchor desk to bring live coverage of Miami Heat's four consecutive trips to the NBA Finals and two NBA championships, and the 2012 presidential debate at Lynn University.

 Indeed, throughout his career, Hughes has been fortunate to cover historic giants like Coretta Scott King, George W. Bush and Maya Angelou, as well as numerous stories of national and international significance.